In this season:

 In 2001, the Hofmeister’s also formed a second, similarly named for-profit corporation, JLH Supply, Inc., which was suspended by the Oklahoma Tax Commission for having “not complied with OK tax requirements”.
-Oddly, both corporations are registered to the address 3783 E 82st Street, in Tulsa, a personal residence that the Hofmeister’s sold in March of 2007, yet they collected more than $40,000 in payroll relief funds for a company registered to that address during the 2000 Covid pandemic.
+Oddly, both corporations are registered to the same address in Tulsa, a personal residence that the Hofmeister’s sold in March of 2007, yet they collected more than $40,000 in payroll relief funds for a company registered to that address during the 2000 Covid pandemic.

 Who else did well financially during the pandemic?
 School districts, non-profits, higher education, and government agencies.
 Oklahoma’s education systems received $338 million from the CARES Act and have spent more than $3 billion through the Elementary and Secondary School Emergency Relief Fund (ESSER).
 Most of those funds were or are being dispersed through Hofmeister’s OSDE, with healthy administrative percentages attached.
 In addition, higher education in Oklahoma has surpassed the $1 billion spending mark through the Higher Education Emergency Relief Fund.
 For the first time in a long time, no one was barking about a lack of funding in Oklahoma education, and Hofmeister’s group hustled to use the money to their best advantage.
 Given parents were frequently told Oklahoma’s education underperformance was due to funding deficits, they are logically expecting some serious improvements from their children’s schools.